Marcelovk/nodedockdns/README.md

 **Features:**

-  Reads your /etc/hosts and export it to DNS table

-  Reads your docker containers and expose the hostname associated with it, and also changes your /etc/hosts with it.
-(Only for the period that is running)
+  Reads your docker containers and expose the hostname associated with it

   Use OTHERHOSTNAMES enviroment variable to add other hostnames to that container.